clhuang/Common-config/README.md

 NVIM configuration for programming in Python and Typescript.
 Uses Coc-vim for language completion features.
-Ensure you have the latest version of Neovim: https://github.com/neovim/neovim/releases Symlink nvim_config to ~/.config/nvim.
+Ensure you have the latest version of Neovim: https://github.com/neovim/neovim/releases, Node.js, GCC/G++, Nerd Fonts.
+Symlink nvim_config to ~/.config/nvim.

 Other steps include installing jedi (clone the repo to your home folder)...